 Because COVID-19 is a new virus, it is not known exactly how it is spread, so it’s important to keep surface areas clean.
 You may want to consider packing tissues, hand sanitiser and anti-bacterial wipes to safeguard your vehicle.
 Where possible, try and limit those travelling with you, especially those most at risk, and don’t travel with anyone outside of your household.

 Before leaving the house, wash your hands for 20 seconds with soap and water.
-If you have a pack of anti-bacterial wipes handy, clean your steering wheel, gear stick, hand brake and centre console, disposing of the wipes after use and using an anti-bacterial gel on your hands.
+If you have a pack of anti-bacterial wipes handy, clean your steering wheel, gear stick, hand brake and centre console with separate wipes, disposing the wipes after use and using an anti-bacterial gel on your hands.

 If it’s necessary to have passengers with you, including children, ensure their hands, mouths and noses are clean before getting in the vehicle.
 Have tissues and anti-bacterial gel in the car in case anyone needs to cough or sneeze.
 It may also be a good idea to have one of the windows down slightly, to let fresh air move around the vehicle.